 Bath Abbey (except for Tower Tours and some parts of Behind the Scenes Tours) is wheelchair accessible.
 A wheelchair is available to borrow if required.
-To reserve one in advance of your visit please contact our Verger Team on 01225 303328 or email firstname.lastname@example.org.
+To reserve one in advance of your visit please contact our Verger Team on 01225 303328 or email [email protected].
 There is level access in and out of the building via the main entrance and exit with no steps to overcome.
-There is also level access into the shop from within the Abbey, as well as from a separate entrance outside.

 Visitors with visual impairments

 Large print guides are available from the Welcome Desk.

 Bath Abbey is working towards being Dementia Friendly.
 The Abbey is a member of the Bath and North East Somerset Dementia Action Alliance and some of our staff and volunteers have attended Dementia Friends information sessions.
 Bath Abbey's Dementia Champion is Sarah Fielding, Visitor Services Manager.
 You can contact Sarah at [email protected] or by calling 01225 303315.

 Visitors with autism

 Bath Abbey can be very busy.
 We recommend visiting at the beginning or end of the day when there are usually fewer visitors.
 The Abbey is normally quietest before 10am and after 4.30pm.
 Please check the opening times section on our website for details of opening times on the day you plan to visit or contact our Visitor Services Team at [email protected] or by calling 01225 303315.